rossta/rossta.github.com/source/blog/2016-04-20-adding-serviceworker-to-a-simple-website.html.md

 I'm using Webpack to create [separate bundles](https://github.com/rossta/rossta.github.com/blob/09131d3adeb161747fa0cfc624db3ae12ab211fd/webpack.config.js#L12) and Middleman's [`:asset_hash` extension](https://middlemanapp.com/advanced/improving_cacheability/) to add a digest to each file, similar to the [Rails asset pipeline production behavior](http://guides.rubyonrails.org/asset_pipeline.html#in-production) to improve the cacheability of CSS and JavaScript assets on rossta.net.

-However, I don't want either for serviceworker.js: it must be served separately from the main asset bundles and the general recommendation is to avoid caching.
+I don't want either for serviceworker.js: it must be served separately from the main asset bundles and it should not be cached.

-Webpack supports [multiple configurations](https://webpack.github.io/docs/configuration.html#multiple-configurations), so I set up my [`webpack.config.js`](https://github.com/rossta/rossta.github.com/blob/09131d3adeb161747fa0cfc624db3ae12ab211fd/webpack.config.js#L80) to use ES2015 transpilation for `serviceworker.js` but bundle separately from the primary concatenated script files.
+Webpack supports [multiple configurations](https://webpack.github.io/docs/configuration.html#multiple-configurations), so I set up my [`webpack.config.js`](https://github.com/rossta/rossta.github.com/blob/09131d3adeb161747fa0cfc624db3ae12ab211fd/webpack.config.js#L80) to use ES2015 transpilation for `serviceworker.js` but output to a different destination from the other concatenated script files.

 To make sure Cloudflare does not cache `serviceworker.js`, as it would by default for the CDN, I instructed Cloudflare to bypass the cache.